Skiing Basics

 2. Moisture Protection

 Moisture can lead to rust on the metal edges of your skis.
-Rust can weaken the ski edges, affecting performance.
-The wax is a barrier against moisture, reducing the risk of rust and corrosion.
-This protection is essential to keep your skis in top condition and ready for smooth slope turns.
+Rust weakens the edges and affects performance, making it harder to carve into the snow.
+Wax acts as a barrier against moisture, reducing the risk of rust and corrosion.
+By applying wax, you’re helping to preserve your ski edges, keeping them sharp and ready for smooth, controlled turns on the slopes.

 3. Maintain Flexibility